 Change the way you cool your home with a Split HVAC System.

 All of us wants to come home after a hard day at work or at school to a comfortably cool house to fight off this intense summer heat and humidity.
 And because not all of us have the money and the resources to install central air conditioning in our homes, the rest of us probably rely on our window A/C units to help us survive this heat wave.
 However, you can’t always use a window A/C to cool all aspects of your home.
-If you want an inconspicuous manner of cooling your home, a split HVAC system is the perfect solution for your temperature-regulating issues.
+If you want an inconspicuous manner of cooling your home, a split ductless air conditioner is the perfect solution for your temperature-regulating issues.

 What exactly is a split HVAC system?

 Split HVAC Systems have two primary parts: the indoor and the outdoor unit.
 You install the outdoor unit on or nearby a wall outside the space or room you want to cool.
 It houses the condenser coil, compressor, and the capillary tubing or the expansion coil.
 Meanwhile, the indoor unit has the cooling coil, the air filter, and a long blower.

 What sets a split HVAC system apart from the rest of the cooling units out there?

 You don’t need extensive installation for a split HVAC system.
 You just connect the outdoor and indoor unit using a set of tubing and electric wires.
 In a sense, it helps you save money and is good for the environment as well.
 With conventional central air conditioners, you often need to install a ductwork, which likewise increases installation costs.
 Unfortunately, you end up losing a lot of cool or warm air in the ductwork, as expected.
 But with a split HVAC system, only minimal energy loss is associated with its use.

 What are the advantages of a split HVAC system?